Want to get updates to your mailbox? 📬

 Even if your outdated content is performing well, you should always keep the user in mind.
 The content on your site should be relevant and useful.
 Outdated content can drag down the authority of your site and negatively affect your SEO.

-Google favors quality content and considers its publishing date when determining your ranking.
+Google favors quality content that is useful to the user.
 When content marketing first came onto the scene, everyone was writing as many articles as they could, because it was believed that the more posts you had - the better you would rank.
 Now, Google is filtering out bad content marketing because most of it isn’t beneficial to readers.
 If the content on your site isn’t useful, it won’t be delivered to users.

 To determine if your content is performing, you can complete a content audit.